JC Chasez: 1995–2002: NSYNC

+After their Celebrity Tour in 2002, NSYNC went on an indefinite hiatus but never formally disbanded.

-2002-2007: Solo Music
+2002–2007: Solo years

 While still a member of NSYNC, Chasez appeared on the remix and album versions of the 1999 single "Bring It All to Me" by the girl group Blaque, though his vocals were credited to NSYNC as a whole.
 During the band's time Chasez became involved with songwriting and production for his group and other artists, including Wild Orchid.

 During NSYNC's hiatus, Chasez continued to work as a songwriter and producer.
 Producer Dallas Austin asked Chasez to record the song "Blowin' Me Up (With Her Love)" for the Drumline soundtrack, which was later released as a single.
 Chasez subsequently began work on a solo album with Jive Records, with tracks written and produced by Austin, Basement Jaxx, Robb Boldt and Riprock 'n' Alex G as well as Chasez.
 After numerous delays, his debut album Schizophrenic was released in February 2004.
 Promotion for the album was affected by former bandmate Justin Timberlake and Janet Jackson's Super Bowl XXXVIII halftime show controversy, after which Chasez was dropped from performing at half-time at the 2004 Pro Bowl.
 With the NFL unhappy with the lyrics of the single "Some Girls (Dance with Women)" expressing too much sexuality, Chasez agreed to alter his performance but was met with too much resistance from the organizers, who ultimately replaced Chasez's act with Hawaiian hula dancers.

 At the same time, Chasez sang vocals on the Basement Jaxx track, "Plug It In", which reached number one in the UK Dance Charts.
 Following the release of Schizophrenic, Chasez began work on his second album, The Story of Kate.
 The album featured production from Chasez's former NSYNC bandmate Timberlake, Timbaland, Dallas Austin, Jimmy Harry, and Emanuel Kiriakou.
 Timberlake, who produced a few songs for the album, said, "In my opinion, (JC) had the best voice out of all of us...Out of all the boy bands, call 'em what you will, he was the one that could out-sing all of us.
 And I've known him since I was twelve, so it was fun to sit behind the board and push him."

-Though originally slated for release in 2006, The Story of Kate was delayed to the following year.
+Though slated for release in 2006, The Story of Kate was delayed to the following year.
 The two lead singles, "Until Yesterday" and "You Ruined Me" were released online.
 Chasez performed material from the new album during guests spots on TV shows Ghost Whisperer, Las Vegas, and Pussycat Dolls Present: Girlicious.
 After the album's release was further stalled, it was effectively cancelled when Chasez and Jive parted ways through mutual decision in September 2007.